PrimeshShamilka/cipher/README.md

 # cipher
 ## mono-alphabetic substitution cipher for the alphabet of English characters A to Z

-### Continuous assessment for Week 1 - Classical Encryption/Substitution Cipher
+### Problem definition - Classical Encryption/Substitution Cipher

 1. Select a Wikipedia article of minimum 10,000 words as your plaintext P.